slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
 -- Noam Chomsky*

 > *"When a Democrat is elected, buy gun and ammo stocks.
-When a Republican is elected, buy newspaper stocks.'*
+When a Republican is elected, buy newspaper stocks."*

-> *"Good fences make good neighbors.'*
+> *"Good fences make good neighbors."*

-> *"The moment you cross a second border, you are an economic migrant, not a refugee.'*
+> *"The moment you cross a second border, you are an economic migrant, not a refugee."*

 > *"Populism is what we call democracy when we don't like the outcome."
 -- Naval Ravikant*